How I Work My Magic.

 Then development can begin…

-On the technical front, a successful web site requires an understanding of front-end web development.
-This involves writing valid HTML / CSS code that complies to current web standards, maximizing functionality, as well as accessibility for as large an audience as possible.
+On the technical front, a successful website requires an understanding of front-end web development.
+This involves writing valid HTML / CSS code that complies with current web standards, maximizing functionality, as well as accessibility for as large an audience as possible.